Journey Line — career tool [15 minutes]

 Your can start the exercise from the beginning of your career or look at only a part of your career, or start from right back when you were born.

-People have said after doing their own journey line exercise it’s been very helpful to repeat it for their family and ancestor journey to see the deep history that has influence their work and career motivations.
+People have said after doing their own journey line exercise it’s been very helpful to repeat it for their family and ancestor journey to see the parts of their history that influences their work and career motivations.

 Creating a journey line